-To become a foster carer in the UK, you can register with a local authority or a fostering agency.
-The North London Consortium is a partnership of six local authorities working together to provide foster families for local children in care.
+To become a foster carer in the UK, you can register with a local authority or an independent fostering agency (IFA).
+The North London Consortium is a partnership of six local authorities working together to better provide foster families for local children in care.

 What are the advantages of fostering with your local authority?

-- training courses, support groups and social events will be within easy reach
+- Greater access to training courses, support groups and social events

-- most children in care have regular contact sessions with their birth family.
-Our contact centres, where most of these sessions take place, are in borough.
+- Most children in care have regular contact with their birth family.
+Our contact centres, where most of these sessions take place, are in borough

 Find out more in ‘support and training’.